OVERVIEW: The Hestia Fund is a volunteer-based, donor-led giving circle that support programs for underserved children in the Boston area.

 FUNDING AREAS: Youth causes, in-school and after-school programs, teacher training, preschool programs

-IP TAKE: The Hestia Fund does not accept unsolicited proposals and doesn’t have a process in place to respond to requests from nonprofits seeking grants.
-But if you have contacts at a like-minded organization that has received a Hestia grant in the past, Hestia members may be willing to consider a recommendation.
-Keep in mind that only Boston-area nonprofits are considered.
+IP TAKE: The Hestia Fund does not accept unsolicited proposals and does not have a process in place to respond to requests from nonprofits seeking grants.

+Approximately half of Hestia grants are funding systemic change in the public schools, augmented by other educational grants in early childhood, extended learning and teacher development grants that comprise another 40 percent of the grants awarded.
+Educational programming has included the Boston Public Schools, early learning, teacher development, and philanthropy.
 The most common Hestia grantees are public schools, charter schools, arts programs, mental health programs, and summer programs in the Boston area.
-Hestia members are very excited about all of their current grantees, which are described in detail on the foundation website.
-Some recent grantees include Alliance for Inclusion and Prevention, Beacon Academy, Cambridge Camping - Daybreak Day Camp, and the Joseph Lee School.
+Past grantees include Alliance for Inclusion and Prevention, Beacon Academy, Cambridge Camping - Daybreak Day Camp, and the Joseph Lee School.

-Unfortunately, for grantseekers, the Hestia Fund does not accept unsolicited proposals.
-Hestia members reach out directly to potential grantees that they think everyone would be interested in.
-Current grantees sometimes recommend other new potential grantees to Hestia’s members too.
+This foundation does not accept unsolicited grant applications.
+Instead, Hestia members reach out directly to potential grantees that they think everyone would be interested in.
+Direct general questions to the foundation staff at email@example.com or 617-485-8579.